 Making Your Website Mobile Friendly

-Although your branding should remain the same for desktop and mobile sites, it is difficult for mobile users to gather the information they need when they are trying to view a desktop website from a small screen.
+Although your branding should remain the same for desktop and mobile sites, it is difficult for mobile users to gather the information they need when viewing a desktop website from a small screen.

 Your computer will have more processing power than your mobile device, meaning you will need to speed up your mobile version.
-Without this speed, people will struggle to read important details from your site or complete purchases.
+With this speed, people will be able to read important details from your site or complete purchases.

-There are a few ways you can do this, from downsizing images, so they load quickly, to removing a flash player from the video.
+There are a few ways you can do this, from downsizing images.
+So they load quickly to remove a flash player from the video.
 With each small alteration, you will find this makes a marked improvement in the speed of your site.
-Not only will this increase traffic to your site, but it may also improve sales figures over time if you have a product or service to sell.
+Not only will this increase traffic to your site.
+But it can also boost sales if you have a product or service to sell.

-When people turn to their mobile devices to read, they are usually hoping for short bursts of information that they can read on the go.
-With long blog posts, there is a lot of dedication needed to read each one.
+When someone uses their mobile device to read, they are usually hoping for short bursts of information that they can read on the go.
+However, with long blog posts, there is a lot of dedication needed to read each one.

-It can also be the opposite of user-friendly to have large paragraphs and small fonts taking up the screen.
-If you can, you should consider posting shorter articles on your site, so people can absorb the information they need in a better way.
+It can also be the opposite of being user-friendly to have large paragraphs and small fonts taking up the screen.
+You should consider posting shorter articles on your site.
+So people can absorb the information they need in a better way.

-If the length is something that is integral to each of your posts, you can make them mobile-friendly by changing the font size and paragraph lengths.
+If the length is integral to each of your posts.
+You can make them mobile-friendly by changing the font size and paragraph lengths.

 Top tip: Scattering each post with images can also help to break up the text and make it more digestible.

 The number one rule to ensuring the quality of anything is to test it often.
 There is no exception when it comes to making your website mobile-friendly.
-You may think you have created the ideal website for mobile, but as time goes on, you will find that there are some issues that must be resolved.
+You may have created the ideal website for mobile, but as time goes on, So, you will find that some issues must be resolved.

-For example, if you have a store checkout, it could be taking too long to process payments from your prospective customers.
+For example, if you have a store checkout, it could take too long to process payments from your prospective customers.